Different Types of Real Estate Investments

-As you uncover these different types of real estate investments and learn more about them, it isn't unusual to see someone build a fortune by learning to specialize in a particular niche.
+As you uncover these different types of real estate investments and learn more about them, it isn't unusual to find a reference to someone who has built a fortune by learning to specialize in a particular niche.

 Getting Started in Real Estate Investment

-Before we dive into the different types of real estate investments that may be available to you, you should know that you should almost never buy investment real estate directly in your name.
-There is a myriad of reasons, some having to do with personal asset protection.
+Before diving into the different types of real estate investments that may be available to you, you should know that most real estate investors do not buy investment real estate directly in their own name.
+There are myriad reasons, some having to do with personal asset protection.

 A major tool in structuring your affairs correctly involves the choice of a legal entity.
-Virtually all experienced real estate investors use a special legal structure known as a Limited Liability Company, or LLC for short, or a Limited Partnership, or LP for short.
-You should seriously speak with your attorney and accountant about doing the same.
-It can save you unspeakable financial hardship down the road.
-Hope for the best, plan for the worst.
+Virtually all experienced real estate investors use an LLC or a Limited Partnership (LP).

-These special legal structures can be set up for only a few hundred dollars, or if you use a reputable attorney in a decent-sized city, a few thousand dollars.
+These special legal structures can be set up for as much as only a few hundred dollars but can cost as much as a few thousand.
 The paperwork filing requirements aren't overwhelming, and you could use a different LLC for each real estate investment you owned.

-If you're intent on developing, acquiring, or owning, or flipping real estate, you can better come to an understanding of the peculiarities of what you're facing by dividing the real estate into several categories.
+If you're intent on developing, acquiring, owning, or flipping real estate you, you might come to a better understanding of what you're facing by dividing types of real estate into several categories.

 Residential structures are properties such as houses, apartment buildings, townhouses, and vacation houses where a person or family pays you to live in the property.
-The length of their stay is based upon the rental agreement, or the agreement they sign with you, known as the lease agreement.
+The length of their stay is based upon the rental or lease agreement.
 Most residential leases are on a twelve-month basis in the United States.

-Industrial use real estate can consist of everything from industrial warehouses leased to firms as distribution centers over long-term agreements to storage units, car washes and other special purposes real estate that generates sales from customers who temporarily use the facility.
-Industrial real estate investments often have significant fee and service revenue streams, such as adding coin-operated vacuum cleaners at a car wash, to increase the return on investment for the owner.
+Industrial real estate consists of everything from industrial warehouses, storage units, car washes, or other special purposes real estate that generate sales from customers who use the facility.
+Industrial real estate investments can often have significant fees and service revenue streams, such as adding coin-operated vacuum cleaners at a car wash, to increase the return on investment for the owner.

 Retail properties consist of shopping malls, strip malls, and other retail storefronts.
-In some cases, the landlord also receives a percentage of sales generated by the tenant store in addition to a base rent to incentivize them to keep the property in top-notch condition.
+In some cases, the property owner also receives a percentage of sales generated by the tenant store in addition to a base rent to incentivize them to keep the property in top-notch condition.

 Ways to Invest in Real Estate

-Beyond this, there are other ways to invest in real estate if you don't want actually to deal with the properties yourself.
+Beyond this, there are other ways to invest in real estate if you don't want to deal with the properties yourself.
 Real estate investment trusts, or REITs, are particularly popular in the investment community.
 When you invest through a REIT, you are buying shares of a corporation that owns real estate properties and distributes practically all of its income as dividends.
-Of course, you have to deal with some tax complexity - your dividends aren't eligible for the low tax rates you can get on common stocks - but, all in all, they can be a good addition to the right investor's portfolio if purchased at the right valuation and with a sufficient margin of safety.
-You can even find a REIT to match your particular desired industry; e.g., if you want to own hotels, you can invest in hotel REITs.

-You can also get into more esoteric areas, such a tax lien certificates.
-Technically, lending money for real estate is also considered real estate investing, it can be considered this as a fixed income investment, just like a bond, because you generating your investment return by lending money in exchange for interest income.
-You have no underlying stake in the appreciation or profitability of a property beyond that interest income and the return of your principal.
+You can also get into more esoteric areas, such as tax lien certificates.
+Technically, as lending money for real estate is considered real estate investing, it can be considered a fixed-income investment.
+This is similar to a bond because you generate your investment return by lending money in exchange for interest income.

 Likewise, buying a piece of real estate or a building and then leasing it back to a tenant, such as a restaurant, is more akin to fixed income investing rather than a true real estate investment.
-You are essentially financing a property, although this somewhat straddles the fence of the two because you will eventually get the property back and presumably the appreciation belongs to you.
+You are essentially financing a property, although this somewhat straddles the fence between investing and financing.
+You will eventually own the property, while its appreciation and profits belong to you.